-- Fertilizer Year select either 2001 or 2006 for choosing the correct common data sets stored under \${FESTC_HOME}/epic/common_data/util/manageCreate. - Selected Crops select one crop or multiple crops (except BEANS).
+- Fertilizer Year select either 2001 or 2006 for choosing the correct common data sets stored under \${FESTC_HOME}/epic/common_data/util/manageCreate.
+2011 fertilizer year will be available in future releases.
+NLCD/MODIS 2011 is available in this release and can be used (e.g. changes in crop fraction) with the 2006 fertilizer year but changes to fertilizer types for 2011 will not be realized in these simulations. - Selected Crops select one crop or multiple crops.